aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ./scripts/cleanup.sh
 ```

+> Note: The clean up script will take around 20 minutes to complete.

 ## Conclusion

 Congratulations!
 You just learned how to migrate from service discovery to the new Amazon ECS Service Connect!
 To learn more about Amazon ECS Service Connect, check out [our session from re:Invent 2022](https://www.youtube.com/watch?v=1_YUmq3MpYQ) and [our docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html).